 Automatic backfill.
 When you add a new keyword tagging rule, it doesn't just start watching from that moment forward.
 Prowlo scans recent crawled content from your watched communities and surfaces any existing matches.
 This means you get immediate value from a new rule — you don't have to wait a week to see if it produces useful results.

 Per-keyword alert frequency.
-Pair a keyword rule with a persistent Alert and each one gets its own cadence: real-time, hourly, daily, or weekly.
+Pair a keyword with a persistent Alert and each one gets its own cadence: real-time, hourly, daily, or weekly.
 Brand mentions probably warrant real-time alerts.
 Category keywords can batch into a daily digest.
 This prevents alert fatigue while ensuring you never miss time-sensitive conversations.

 Keyword rules find; your agent classifies